opticyclic/apache-camel-examples/07CsvToXMLTransformation/README.md

 * Camel then *splits* and iterates over each item in the list (row).
 * The processor converts the POJO to the JAXB object
 * The JAXB object is marshalled to XML
+* The XML is logged and also output as a file in the `data` directory